May is another typical festival month in the Philippines

 A festival in a setting replete with history, heritage and cultural treasures.

-Visitors are encouraged to squeeze into their six-day Viva Vigan experience the watching of the calesa parade, ramada or traditional games, comedia or stage drama, Santa Cruzan parade, abel fashion show and house decoration, singing contests and beauty pageants and other exciting events like the Amazing Heritage Race.
+Visitors are encouraged to squeeze into their six-day Viva Vigan experience the watching of the calesa parade, ramada or traditional games, comedia or stage drama, Santa Cruzan parade, fashion show and house decoration, singing contests and beauty pageants and other exciting events like the Amazing Heritage Race.
 They can also participate in religious rituals or visit exhibits, garden shows, as well as trade and food fairs.

 MALAKAWAN “PINYA” FESTIVAL